Jack Stauber: Videos

 Stauber's videos utilize a mixture of different types of media like traditional animation, 3D computer animation, claymation, and live action.
 Almost all voices in the videos are done by Stauber himself.
-His videos are usually separated into three styles: "surreal," characters with odd and striking facial expressions and frequently part of his claymations, "colorful," which are usually featured in VHS animations and music videos, and "Stauber faces," light-skinned characters with cartoon noses.
+His videos are usually separated into three styles: "surreal", characters with odd and striking facial expressions and frequently part of his claymations, "colorful", which are usually featured in VHS animations and music videos, and "Stauber faces", light-skinned characters with cartoon noses.

 Creating his animations, Stauber uses Microsoft Paint for the drawings.
 He then sequences the frames in Adobe Premiere Pro and then runs the finished video through a VHS tape.
-Teeth are often referenced in Stauber's music and videos and are most often fake, The false teeth being created using resin, he has also sometimes used actual teeth in his work.
+Teeth are often referenced in Stauber's music and videos, most often being fake teeth made of resin, although Stauber has used real teeth in his work before.